Basketball Defense - Defense for the Last Few Seconds of the GameBy Dr. James Gels, From the Coach’s Clipboard Basketball Playbook

-There’s only a few seconds left in the game and you are up 1 or 2 points.
+Only a few seconds remain in the game and you are up 1 or 2 points.
 You could either play man-to-man, or use one of the zones below.
-Use your tallest players to prevent the long pass and pressure the in-bounder.
+Use your tallest player to prevent the long pass and pressure the inbounder.
 Use your quickest players on the sidelines and wing areas.

 If the ball comes up the sideline, rather than batting it out-of-bounds, try to keep it in play so that the clock keeps running.
-If you must "bat" the ball, bat it into the back-court.
+If you bat the ball, bat it into the back-court.

 Diagram A shows a zone defense against the full-court long pass.
 Diagram B shows a zone against the half court throw-in.
 In this situation, X4 and X5 protect against the long pass to the paint.
-X2 prevents the pass up the sideline for the corner three-pointer.
-X1 must cover the 3-point arc including the top of the circle and the weak-side, being wary of any weak-side pass (a skip pass to the left side of the 3-point arc).
-Also be wary of the inbounds passer O1 stepping inbounds, getting the return pass and the three-point shot.
+X2 prevents the pass up the sideline and the corner 3-pointer.
+X1 covers the 3-point arc including the top of the circle and the weak-side, being wary of any weak-side pass (a skip pass to the left side of the 3-point arc).
+Also be wary of the inbounds passer O1 stepping inbounds, getting the return pass and the 3-point shot.

-Of course, if the opponent is down three points, put all four defenders on the three-point arc with hands up.
-Give them the two pointer.
-Do not foul the 3-point shooter... it's harder to make the shot.
-What about fouling and putting them on the line for two shots, thereby denying the 3-point shot.
+What about fouling and putting them on the free-throw line, thereby preventing the 3-point shot.
 Some coaches would do that and that may be good stategy if there are only 1 or 2 seconds remaining and the ball is already in their half-court.
-It's a little risky with more than 3 seconds on the clock because they could make the first shot, miss the second intentionally, get the rebound and score... possibly even a 3-pointer (on a long rebound).
+It's a little risky with more than 3 seconds on the clock because they could make the first free-throw, miss the second intentionally, get the rebound and score - possibly even a 3-pointer (on a long rebound).
 So if they make a free-throw and they get a chance for a "3", you could actually lose the game.